percona/postgresql-docs/docs/solutions/high-availability.md

 Optionally, you can add a monitoring tool to observe the health of your deployment, receive alerts about performance issues and timely react to them.

 The PostgreSQL ecosystem offers many tools for high availability, but choosing the right ones can be challenging.
-At Percona, we have carefully selected and tested tools to ensure they work well together and help you achieve high availability.
+At Percona, we have carefully selected and tested open-source tools to ensure they work well together and help you achieve high availability.
 In our [reference architecture](ha-architecture.md) section we recommend a combination of open-source tools, focusing on a minimalist three-node PostgreSQL cluster.

+Note that the tools are recommended but not mandatory.
+You can use your own solutions and alternatives if they better meet your business needs.

 ### Additional reading